bthomasson1/hello-world/README.md

 # hello-world
 Learning how to use Git
-I have always used TFS or Source Safe and would liek to learn how to use Git for source control purposes.
+I have always used TFS or Source Safe and would like to learn how to use Git for source control purposes.